The Pharmacist's Guide to Initial Resuscitation for Sepsis & Septic Shock

 Step 4: Begin rapid administration of 30 mL/kg of crystalloid fluid for hypotension or lactate ≥ 4 mmol/L

-A goal MAP of 65 mmHg is recommended to ensure appropriate brain perfusion
+A goal MAP of 65 mmHg is recommended to ensure appropriate brain perfusion.
+In septic patients 65 years old or older, an initial MAP target of 60-65 mmHg is recommended

 Patients with obvious hypovolemia should be resuscitated with 30 mL/kg of IV crystalloid therapy